Bakers Creek, Queensland: Geography

 Bakers Creek is located 8 km south of Mackay.
 The Bruce Highway and the North Coast railway line traverse the locality from south to north, passing the town which is served by the Bakers Creek railway station with a second railway station Dundula in the north of the locality.
-The Dundula railway station was named on 30 October 1913 by the Queensland Railways Department as an Aboriginal word meaning eucalypt tree.
+The Dundula railway station was named on 30 October 1913 by J. Strachan, the Mackay railway traffic manager of the Queensland Railways Department as an Aboriginal word meaning eucalypt tree.
 In turn, the surrounding neighbourhood and also the school are named Dundula.

 The land in Bakers Creek is flat and low-lying (under 10 metres above sea level) and is well-watered by the watercourse Bakers Creek which flows into the Coral Sea.
 To the north of mouth of the creek is the Bakers Creek Conservation Park.

 The land is predominantly used for growing sugarcane and there is a network of cane tramways to deliver the harvested sugarcane to the local sugar mills.